barryCFlynn/Snake/README.md

 ### Design

 #### Colour Scheme
 - The color scheme was selected to emulate the design of the Nokia 3310, featuring a transition from the iconic blue casing to subtle gray accents and a vibrant green screen.
+All design was first tested on Figma.
     - Primary Background Colour

         ![#39406C](https://placehold.it/150x40/39406c/FFFFFF?text=39406c)